the-byte-wise/Very-Serious-Juniper-Dev-Game-Jam-2026-Submission/README.md

-# Very Serious Juniper Dev Game Jam 2026 Submission
+# Genesis
 This is my submission for the Very Serious Junper Dev Game Jam.
-Currently there's no working title so I'm just naming this repo based off of the game jam and I'll rename it when the time comes.
+I ended up settling on the name 'Genesis' due to the headcanon lore I have about this game.
 ## Theme
 The theme this year is "spin to win".
 ## Inspiration